youthunite/youthunite/README.md

 docker-compose up -d
 ```

 After that, you'll need to create the database schema.
-You can do this by running the following command:
+You can do this by running the following command in `/backend` where `package.json` is located:

 ```bash
 bun drizzle-kit push